2.1. Systems of Linear Equations#

 Definition 2.1.9

-A pivot of a row in an echelon matrix is the first nonzero element (the so-called leading entry) of the row.
+A pivot of a row in an echelon matrix is the first nonzero element (the so-called leading entry) of that row.

 Example 2.1.13